On holiday recently, my parents happened upon the BBCs Countryfile team filming in a field.

 These were basically the comments they made afterwards.

-Because despite my starting work in TV in 1995, they never really understood what I did.
-I was a producer, first in news, then in documentaries, then in live events, but what did that mean?
+Because despite my starting work for the BBC in 1995, they never really understood what I did.
+I was a TV producer, first in news, then in documentaries, then in live events, but what did that mean?

 They’re responsible for staffing, for managing the team (including presenters), for keeping within the budget, for the programme’s content and editorial direction, for making sure the research is done, sourcing any interviewees, for organising and directing the filming, for scripting the programme and for getting the programme edited.